liblaber/llama-store/README.md

 ### Run the endpoint as readonly

-If you want to run this endpoint with the llamas as readonly (for example when hosting publicly and you don't want nefarious members of the public uploading picutres of llamas), you can set the `ALLOW_WRITE` environment variable to `false`.
+If you want to run this endpoint with the llamas as readonly (for example when hosting publicly and you don't want nefarious members of the public uploading pictures of llamas), you can set the `ALLOW_WRITE` environment variable to `false`.

 ### Debug endpoints